emres13/emresardogancode2/Final/Tutorial/Sun, Earth, Moon - Tutorial.md

 This is a creative coding sketch which shows circle of life by using texture in a 3D space.
 The sketch is also designed to satisfy visual requirements of a audio narrative project based on an emotional journey.

+## Audio Narrative Project

 ## References

 Thanks to **Rick Companje** for his [textured sphere example](https://sites.google.com/site/ofauckland/examples/12-textured-sphere-example).
 The code is based on the example.

+The song is **[Comfartably Numb by Pink Floyd](https://itunes.apple.com/ie/music-video/comfortably-numb-live-in-berlin/id427808195)** can be purchased over iTunes.

 ##Progress and Prototyping